-(a) Specify the applicable NAVSEA-approved shock test procedure and if 3.4.8.1 is applicable (see 3.4.8 and 4.4.2.8).
-Include in the test procedure the quantity of mounts to be tested (see 4.2.2 and 4.2.2.4) along with a drawing of the test configuration.
-If necessary, specify particular mounts to be provided for testing in accordance with first article test suite four (see 4.2.2.4 and table IX) in lieu of all mounts.
+(a) Specify the applicable shock Technical Authority-approved shock test procedure (see 6.4.13).
+If 3.4.8.1 is applicable (see 3.4.8 and 4.4.2.8), specify if mounts are to be tested with supported equipment or with dummy loads.
+Include the quantity of mounts to be tested (see 4.2.2 and 4.2.2.4) along with a drawing of the test configuration.
+Specify particular mounts from the shock test to be provided for initial characterization and subsequent testing in accordance with first article test suite four (see 4.2.2.4 and table IX) in lieu of all mounts.